ans-inayat/DDoS-Tools/README.md

 DDoS (Distributed Denial of Service) attacks are a type of cyber attack where multiple compromised systems flood a targeted server or network with traffic, overwhelming it and rendering it unavailable to legitimate users.
 In this writeup, we will guide you through the process of setting up and using various DDoS tools to conduct a DDoS attack.

-Title: How to Install and Use DDoS Tools
+# How to Install and Use DDoS Tools

 Introduction:
 DDoS (Distributed Denial of Service) attacks are a type of cyber attack where multiple compromised systems flood a targeted server or network with traffic, overwhelming it and rendering it unavailable to legitimate users.
 In this writeup, we will guide you through the process of setting up and using various DDoS tools to conduct a DDoS attack.